onflow/flow-go/config/README.md

 The network package can be used as a good example of how to add CLI flags and will be used in the steps below.

 1. Create a new configuration package for the new configuration structs and CLI flags.
-Although it is encouraged to define all package configuration structs and CLI flags as a subpackage of the component they are related to, the configuration package can live anywhere.
+Although it is encouraged to define all package configuration structs and CLI flags as a subpackage of the [config package](https://github.com/onflow/flow-go/tree/master/config), the configuration package can live anywhere.
 This configuration package will define the configuration structs and CLI flags for overriding.
     ```shell
     mkdir example_config